INSTITUTE OF TRADITIONAL MEDICINE

 - Training Programmes

-The department offers consultancies in the following areas
+The department provides consultancy services in the following specialized areas:

-- Phytochemical screening of active ingredients from medicinal plants
+- Phytochemical screening and analysis of bioactive compounds from medicinal plants

 Biological And Pre-Clinical Studies